3 insights, 2 findings, 1 action (February 6, 2020)

 An underfunded retirement leads to a more stressful and less enjoyable retirement experience.

-This will inform the need to identify additional income streams and assets needed to make retirement financially feasible.
+This will inform the need to identify additional income streams and assets to make retirement financially feasible.

 It will help answer two questions every individual needs to answer: when to retire and what that looks like.